 Pilatus PC-24

 Swiss manufacturer Pilatus took everything that was loved about the PC-12 turboprop and brought it into the twin-jet PC-24.
-Get closer to your destination: Land and take off from dirt, grass and short runways (under 3,000 ft) that other jets can’t access, adding over 20,000 options.
-Don’t worry about fitting large suitcases, dog cages, skis, oversize paintings in frames.
+Owners can now land and take off from dirt, grass and short runways (under 3,000 ft) that other jets can’t access, adding over 20,000 destination options.
+Don’t worry about fitting large suitcases, dog cages, skis or oversized paintings in frames.
 Its rear cabin’s 4 ft 1 in x 4 ft 3 in cargo door fits a standardized pallet.
-With four passengers,

-you can fly up to 2,000 nm, making it a long-range light jet.
-With a single pilot, it can carry up to 11 guests.
+With four passengers, the PC-24 can fly 11 guests up to 2,000 nm, making it a long-range light jet.
 “From your ranch in West Texas to Teterboro, this is a jet you can take on a fishing trip or to a board meeting,” says one fan.

 Airbus ACJ TwoTwenty